Godparent proposals? These are the most fascinating Pinterest cultural trends for 2019

 What have Pinterest fans been populating their boards with these days?
 Far more than just DIY crafts and floral arrangements.
-The visual social platform, which sees 250 million shares a month, has become a way for users to express interest across a multitude of categories, from parenting to tech to gardening.
+The visual discovery engine, which sees 250 million users a month, has become a way for users to express interest across a multitude of categories, from parenting to tech to gardening.

 On Tuesday, the company shared the Pinterest 100 for 2019: The top trends according to increased pins in the last year.
 The patterns offer a snapshot into what Americans are most excited about, as well as what cultural trends are taking shape.
 We highlighted a few of the more interesting ones: